 The Year-end tax planner is designed primarily for individuals who have accumulated some wealth or own their own businesses (large or small).
 It includes nine year-end tax planning checklists and several tables of useful information.

-Mandatory disclosure rules – enhanced rules for reportable transactions and new rules to report “notifiable transactions” and “uncertain tax treatments” proposed (subject to public consultation; expected to apply to taxation years that begin, and transactions entered into, after 2021)
+Mandatory disclosure rules – enhanced rules proposed to apply to taxation years that begin, and transactions entered into, after 2022

 Small business corporate rates